Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Evaluation methodology

+The reward favours correct decisions and penalizes incorrect ones, scaled by the drift magnitude.
+A correct alarm is rewarded by the macro-F1 gain $F1_{gain}$ that retraining would yield; a correct non-alarm by a small user-set constant $T_s$ (set to $0.1$ in our experiments); a false alarm is penalized by $F1_{gain}-T_s$, which is negative when no real drift is present and $F1_{gain}$ is therefore small; and a missed drift by $-F1_{gain}$.

-In our experiments, we apply this formula for each method under examination and for each dataset.
-At the end of each experiment, we sum each method's rewards (collected after assessing each dataset) and we calculate the final score.
+We should notice that in order to find the value of the $F1_{gain}$, during the experimental evaluation, we generate the ground-truth labels $L_1^{gt}$ for the $D_1$ dataset manually.
+This way we can assess how much will the F1 score of the model $M_0$ be increased, if re-trained with the $D_1$.
+Such labels are required only for the evaluation procedure and not for the decision-making process of either \textit{TabAutoDrift} or \textit{CFPT}, which operate without requiring the ground-truth labels of $D_1$.
+In our experiments, we apply the formula described above for each method under examination and for each dataset.
+At the end of each experiment, we sum each method's rewards and we calculate the final score.

 Additionally, for each method, we record whether it raises an "alarm" indicating the need for model retraining.
-Since our methods work on batches, our ground truth are datasets in which we know concept drift occurred.
+Since our detectors work on batches, our ground truth are datasets in which we know concept drift occurred.
 By comparing each method's alarms against these ground truths, we can classify outcomes as true positives (correct alarm), false positives (incorrect alarm), true negatives (correct non-alarm), and false negatives (missed alarm).
-From these counts, we then compute precision, recall, and F1-score for each concept drift detection method, providing a robust evaluation of its ability to accurately identify drift.
+From these counts, we compute precision, recall, and F1-score for each detection method, providing a robust evaluation of its ability to identify drifts.